beren1hand/beren1hand.github.io/_posts/2020-01-11-Trump-vs-Iran.md

 Liberty, this certainly would be labeled as terrorism, and offered as justification for pre-emptive military action to prevent it.

 ## The Retraction

 Thankfully, Trump did not attempt to carry out his threat.

-If it had, I am fairly confident that someone in the chain of command would have refused to follow the order, since [international and US law both clearly forbid the targeting of cultural sights]( https://www.hrw.org/news/2020/01/05/us-trump-threatens-war-crimes-against-iran).
+If he had, I am fairly confident that someone in the chain of command would have refused to follow the order, since [international and US law both clearly forbid the targeting of cultural sights]( https://www.hrw.org/news/2020/01/05/us-trump-threatens-war-crimes-against-iran).